 - photographs or video-recording of the abuse or its aftermath

-Victims or witnesses to police misconduct in Las Vegas may file a complaint with the Las Vegas Metropolitan Police Department Citizen Review Board.
+If you are a victim or witness to police misconduct in Las Vegas, you may file a complaint with the Las Vegas Metropolitan Police Department Citizen Review Board.
 If the board believes the complaint is credible, they will forward it to Metro’s Internal Affair’s Division for an investigation.
 There are four ways to contact the Citizen Review Board in Las Vegas:

 - In Person: Go to the Citizen Review Board’s Office at 310 South 3rd Street, Ste.
 319, Las Vegas, NV 89101 anytime on Monday through Friday from 7:30 AM to 4:30 PM to fill out a complaint.